BSidesJAX/bsidesjax.github.io/docs/_pages/faq.md

 #### 6. Are there any discounts availble for tickets?

-Yes, Veterans, Volunteers, and Students are leigible for complimentary tickets.
+Yes, Veterans, Volunteers, and Students are eligible for complimentary tickets.
 Please contact the event staff at [info@bsidesjax.org](mailto:info@bsidesjax.org)